 Children's Issues Hearing

-If the parties do not agree on custody and visitation, a hearing is held on these issues.
+If the parties do not agree on the allocation of parental responsibilities (child custody) or parenting time (visitation), a hearing is held on these issues.
 The hearing regarding children's issues has the potential to be one of the most emotionally draining, arduous and challenging efforts that any client and his or her attorney ever endure.
 You can expect this hearing to last anywhere from half a day to several days.

-Also, in custody cases there are often mental health professionals, psychiatrists, psychologists and social workers who evaluate the parties and children with an eye toward making a recommendation as to which parent would more aptly serve the best interests of the children.
+Also, in child-related matters, there are often mental health professionals, psychiatrists, psychologists and social workers who evaluate the parties and children with an eye toward making a recommendation as to which parent would more aptly serve the best interests of the children.

-Often a Guardian ad litem has been appointed to look out for the best interests of the child.
+Often a guardian ad litem has been appointed to look out for the best interests of the child.
 In those cases, that person will be called to testify and submit a written report.
-Both of our attorneys are qualified to serve as Guardians ad litem.
+Our attorneys are qualified to serve as guardians ad litem.
 This experience of representing the best interests of children enhances our ability to advocate on behalf of our clients.

 Property Distribution Hearing

-To arrange a consultation with attorneys Susan Butler, Kelly Giraudo or Tamara Meister to discuss what to expect at trial, call 309-938-4204 or contact our family law firm online.
+To arrange a consultation with property distribution attorney Susan Butler, Kelly Giraudo or Tamara Meister to discuss what to expect at trial, call 309-263-1204 (Morton) or 309-407-3332 (Peoria), or contact our family law firm online.